gajus/slonik-utilities/README.md

 ```

-If `user` table does not contain a record describing the input email, then the following queries will be evaluated:
+If `user` table does not contain a record describing the input email or `selectBeforeUpdate: false`, then the following
+queries will be evaluated:

 ```sql
 SELECT "id"